awesomephant/blog/work/picnic-collective.md

 I built the main site with art direction from Julia and Barney, and designed and built a grid-based editor artists use to produce their own residency pages.
 Both are built in React and hosted on Netlify.
 We initially kept the data in a Google spreadsheet, but recently migrated to Sanity as the data became more complex.

-[Acumin Pro Variable](https://fonts.adobe.com/fonts/acumin) by Adobe/Robert Slimbach is used throughout.
+[Acumin Pro Variable](https://fonts.adobe.com/fonts/acumin) by Robert Slimbach is used throughout.

 View the live site at [itspicnic.co](https://itspicnic.co/), and play with editor at [itspicnic.co/editor](https://itspicnic.co/editor)